JoshuaStorm/meetable/README.md

 - Fix waitOns that should ahve been subscriptions.
 - Last second bug fixes for the presentation...
 Oops

+## May 8, 2017 (David)
+- Fix error handling and throwing on bad input for "no meetings before/after"

+## May 8, 2017 (David)
+- Make Meetable logo on dashboard unclickable for UX reasons
+- Fix error and success checking on Additional Busy Times and other datepickers

 ## May 7, 2017 (Casey)
 - Light UI changes: centering the logo on login page, narrowing down the containers for instruction labels, adding 10px padding to the top of dashboard for breathing room between nav bar and content
 - Changes to date formatting from ISO code to natural language throughout the app (i.e. May 5, 2018 5:15pm)